Skip to main content

 Now we’ll register your node with the Arcium network by creating its onchain accounts.
 This step tells the blockchain about your node and its capabilities.

-For guidance on choosing a reliable endpoint, see the Devnet RPC Provider Recommendations.
+For guidance on choosing a reliable endpoint, see the RPC Provider Recommendations.
 Use the init-arx-accs command to initialize all required onchain accounts for your node:

 arcium init-arx-accs \